Full Constitutional Companion Framework – The United States (Judicial and Institutional Version)

 1.1 This document sets out a United States Companion Framework to the Parity Accord, adapting parity-based constitutional design principles to the American constitutional system.

-1.2 Its purpose is to examine how parity-based governance mechanisms may be applied within an established federal constitutional order grounded in:
+1.2 Its purpose is to examine how parity-based governance mechanisms may operate within an established federal constitutional order grounded in:

 (a) federalism;